Delikt/wannaplay/README.md

 For a large List of working Steam Games visit [protondb](https://www.protondb.com/).

-An easy way to install many Games on Linux via Scripts, are the Lutris Gaming Plattform - visit [Lutris Homepage](https://lutris.net/).
+An easy way to install many Games on Linux via Scripts, are the Lutris Gaming Platform - visit [Lutris Homepage](https://lutris.net/).

 ### What it does: